ThomasCaneday/club-hoppr/README.md

-# Nightline
+# Club Hopper

-**Nightline** is a React application designed to let users rate and comment on popular clubs and bars in Downtown San Diego & Pacific Beach.
+**Club Hopper** is a React application designed to let users rate and comment on popular clubs and bars in Downtown San Diego & Pacific Beach.
 It features:

 - **Per-Club Ratings:** Users can choose a rating (1–10) for each club or bar.
 - **Per-Club Comments:** Users can add comments specifically for each location.